benglazer/plat/README.md

 ## Platforms

-The output of the at command varies slightly by platform; plat handles recent versions of Linux and macOS (neé Mac OS X).
+The output of the at command varies slightly by platform; plat handles recent versions of Linux and macOS (née Mac OS X).
 Windows is currently unsupported (contributions welcome).